GlideinWMS VO Frontend Installation¶

-- The identity on the factory you will be mapped to.
+- The identity on the Factory you will be mapped to.
 Something like:

 - Your security name.
 A unique name, usually containing your VO name:

-- A string to add in the main factory query_expr in the frontend configuration, e.g.
+- A string to add in the main Factory query_expr in the Frontend configuration, e.g.

-stringListMember("VO",GLIDEIN_Supported_VOs).
+stringListMember("<VO>",GLIDEIN_Supported_VOs).
+This is used to select the entries you can use.
 From there you get the correct name of the VO (above in this list).